When someone stands up and says New Jersey schools are #1 I have an immediate reaction to vomit because I know that’s not true.

 Here are some highlights from the forum, which, in addition to Senators Ruiz and Gopal, included Urban League President and CEO Vivian Cox Fraser, Vice President of the New Jersey Business & Industry Association Chris Emigholz, and Dr. Dowayne Davis, CEO of Paterson’s Phillips Academy Charter School.

-There was much disdain expressed towards NJEA executives’ sentiment, recently expressed by President Sean Spiller, that “New Jersey’s public schools are the best in the
+There was much disdain expressed towards NJEA executives’ sentiment, recently expressed by President Sean Spiller, that “New Jersey’s public schools are the best in the nation” and Gov. Murphy’s echo, “New Jerseyans can proudly call ourselves home to the very best public education system in the entire nation.”
+(There’s a sense in which Gov. Murphy is the familiar of state teachers union leaders, a servile household attendant who echoes their words and does their bidding.)

 “When you hear the data about NJ having the best schools,” said Cox Fraser, “you have a sinking feeling because of how many kids are left behind.
 We’ve got to be courageous and take the blinders off.”